-Students who wish to drop the course must notify either drop it themselves at the registrar or ask the professor via email.
-If students wish to drop the course or receive a DR grade, it is the student's responsibility to drop the course or receive a DR grade, it is the student's responsibility to drop the course or receive a DR grade.
+Students who wish to drop the course must either drop it themselves at the registrar or ask the professor via email.
+If students wish to drop the course or receive a DR grade, it is the student's responsibility to drop the course or request a DR. DO NOT ASSUME THAT INACTIVITY WILL BE REWARDED WITH A DR GRADE.